Patikul: American occupation

+Contemporary

+Patikul was used to be strongholds of the Moro National Liberation Front (MNLF) and the Abu Sayyaf (ASG); and along with the rest of Sulu, has been the scene of clashes with the military.
+On January 18, 1977, the first group of some 700 MNLF rebels, led by then district chairperson and former mayor Usman Sali, and a Philippine–Libyan ceasefire team were met and "pledged" to halt military activities in his area.
+However, Sali was involved in an attack on October 10 on the soldiers of the 1st Infantry (Tabak) Division of the Philippine Army in a public market in Barrio Danag, by 150 insurgents under him being a rogue commander, who lured them into a "peace dialogue".
+Thirty-five, including their commander, Brig.
+Gen. Teodulfo Bautista, were killed; a soldier survived.

+On February 20, 1996, a Marine offensive against the ASG in Kanjamak killed fourteen extremists.
+The MNLF later claimed that at the height of the offensive, seven Muslim worshippers were killed by troopers in a mosque in Tanum, which was later denied by the Armed Forces Southern Command.

+Patikul had its power connection energized through a project by the National Electrification Administration in the late 1996.

 On 2 February 2019, five soldiers were killed and five others injured in a shootout with the ISIL-linked group, Abu Sayyaf, in Patikul.
 Three terrorists were killed and 15 others were injured.
 The attack happened a week after a bombing that killed 20 people in a cathedral in the neighboring city of Jolo.

 On June 4, 2021, A Lockheed C-130 Hercules aircraft of the Philippine Air Force (PAF) crashed in Patikul, Sulu, killing 53 people.
 The incident is the deadliest aviation accident involving the Philippine military.